JetBrains/kotlin-web-site/docs/reference/kotlin-osgi.md

   exclude group: 'org.jetbrains.kotlin'
 }
 ```

 ## FAQ

-#### Why not just add required manifest options to all kotlin libraries
+#### Why not just add required manifest options to all Kotlin libraries

-In spite of it is the most preferred way to provide OSGi support unfortunately it couldn't be done for now due to so called ["package split" issue](http://wiki.osgi.org/wiki/Split_Packages) that could't be easily eliminated and such a big change is not planned for now.
+Even though it is the most preferred way to provide OSGi support, unfortunately it couldn't be done for now due to so called
+["package split" issue](http://wiki.osgi.org/wiki/Split_Packages) that could't be easily eliminated and such a big change is
+not planned for now.
 There is `Require-Bundle` feature but it is not the best option too and not recommended to use.
-So it is decided to make a separate artifact for OSGi
+So it was decided to make a separate artifact for OSGi.